qouteall/imm_ptl_wiki_copy/Config-Options.md

 ![](https://i.ibb.co/MCLrYZt/Untitled4.png)

+### Lag Attack Proof
+When FPS drops because of rendering too many portals, it will enter "lag attack proof" mode and only render one layer of portals and only render near portals which helps you recover from the lag.
+If that's enabled then you will not be lag-attacked by a mirror room.

 ### Actively Load Remote Chunks
 The chunks near the player are directly loaded.
 The chunks that are only visible through the portal are remote chunks.